-What is Information Ratio?
+What is the Information Ratio?

-Uses of Information Ratio
+Uses of the Information Ratio

-Formula for Information Ratio
+Formula for Calculating the Information Ratio

-Information ratio is calculated using the formula below:
+The information ratio is calculated using the formula below:

 - Ri– the return of a security or portfolio